shavyg2/slick-for-svelte/README.md

 const app = SlickForSvelteFactory.create(ApplicationModule,{
 	base:Template, // Remember that template i told you to keep in your back pocket, take it out. history, //https://www.npmjs.com/package/history
-	component404:Error404,
-	target:document.body // Some people will like to select an element like #main, do so if you like })
+	component404:Error404, //svelte 404 Page, make it up or copy from somewhere else, error:ErrorPage,
+	target:document.body //Where to render to https://svelte.dev/docs#Creating_a_component
+})

 /**
- * Do you know express/http node and the listen api, if you do great, basically similar things.
+ * Do you know express and the listen api, if you do great, basically the same thing.
  * If you don't, DON'T WORRY, This makes things work.
-With out it, your application is configured, but not listening to the browser url and it's changes.
+With out it it is configured, but not working.
- * and won't render
  * Call it.
  */
 app.Initialize();